Raw Milk Shares

 Pick up location: We will have a refrigerator at Local Roots Vintage Food Market located at 623 W 7th St, Walsenburg, Colorado [81089].
 NOTE: Local Roots was kind enough to offer their store as a pick up location but they are not the ones running the milk share membership and are not apart of the private membership.
 Please contact us directly if you have questions or comments.

-Instructions: We plan to drop off 1/2 gallon milk jars at Local Roots each Thursday.
-There will be a refrigerator in the store for you pick up your milk.
-There will also a drop box on the side of the fridge for you to drop off your membership agreement if it is your first time signing up and getting milk.
+Instructions: Contact us at [email protected] to see if we have milk/herd shares available.
+After we make arrangements for a milk/herd share we will need you to sign a membership form.
+These forms can wither be emailed to you or found at Local Roots Market in Walsenburg, on the side of the milk refrigerator.
+We plan to drop off 1/2 gallon milk jars at Local Roots each Thursday.
+There will be a refrigerator in the store for you pick up your milk, your jar will have your name on it.
+There will also a drop box on the side of the fridge for you to drop off your membership agreement if it is your first time signing up.
 Use this same drop box to pay your membership dues, make sure to put a sticky note or envelope with your name so we know the membership due paid is associated with your membership.
 You can find these membership agreements near the fridge.
-Your first time you will need to pay the $10 jar deposit, on subsequent visits you can drop off washed and clean lids in a bin/box next to the fridge to save on the next jar deposit, if possible please put a sticky or rubber band a piece of paper with your name on it so we know who returned their jars.
+Your first time you will need to pay the $10 jar deposit, on subsequent visits you can drop off washed, clean, and dry jar and lids in a bin/box next to the fridge to save on the next jar deposit.
 If you forget your jar you will need to pay another $10 for the next jar.
 Instructions will be posted on the refrigerator as well.
 We will do it this way as long at makes sense but will tweak the logistics if needed.

 We will be collecting milk and dropping off at Local Roots market each Thursday.
 To get the freshest milk please pick up your jar sooner than later as the milk is perishable.
 Your name will be on your jar to pick up.
 Notes: This is non-homogenized milk (read more here) so the cream will separate and you will see a cream line.
 You can always shake it up if you prefer to drink your milk with the cream mixed in evenly.
 You can also scoop out the cream and use in cooking or baking and then you have skim milk left over if you prefer skim milk over whole milk.
 This milk is a living food and as such will go through a fermenting process as is natural, which can give it a natural sour taste after some time.
 Much of this depends on how you store it and how fast you go through the milk.
 See FAQ’s more more information.

-To get join and get a milk share contact us at [email protected]
+To join and get a milk share contact us at [email protected]